-As early as in the 13th century, the town had wooden and earth fortifications consisting of ramparts, palisades, moats and timber gatehouses.
-The privilege from 1283 mentioned about it.
-At the beginning of the fourteenth century, the rebuilding of a timber palisade to a stone wall reinforced with towers began.
-In the fifteenth century, the fortifications were strengthened in relation with the development of firearms, especially gates obtained additional protections.
-From the seventeenth century fortifications lost their importance and gradually fell into disrepair.
-In 1838, it were demolished.
-In 1842, the gatehouses were liquidated, leaving only the tower of Żarska Gate.
-In the 20s of the 20th century, the tenement house was added to the preserved tower and its renovation was carried out, replacing the roofing with tin.
+The inhabitants of Lubsko (Sommerfeld) obtained the first town privilege around 1220 and probably soon after they made the effort to erect the first wood and earth fortifications, consisting of ramparts, palisades, moat and timber gates.
+They were recorded by the privilege from 1283.
+At the end of the 13th century or the beginning of the 14th century, the reconstruction of the timber palisade into a stone, reinforced with towers wall began.
+In the fifteenth century, the fortifications were modernized in connection with the development of firearms, especially the town gates received additional protection.
+From the 17th century, fortifications began to lose their importance and gradually fell into neglect.
+In 1838, their demolition began, three years later the gates slighted.
+In the 1920s, a tenement house was added to the preserved tower of the Żarska Gate and its renovation was carried out.

 At present, the only surviving fragment of Lubsko’s fortifications is the tower of Żarska Gate, located in the south-western edge of the Old Town, at Mikołaja Kopernika 19 street.